Metaswitch/clearwater-readthedocs/Manual Install.md

 ## Firewall configuration

-Lastly, we need to make sure the Clearwater nodes can all talk to each other.
+We need to make sure the Clearwater nodes can all talk to each other.
 To do this, you will need to open up some ports in the firewalls in your network.
 The ports used by Clearwater are listed in [Clearwater IP Port Usage](Clearwater IP Port Usage).
 Configure all of these ports to be open to the appropriate hosts before continuing to the next step.

 ### Setting up S-CSCF configuration